natetan/warrior/README.md

 - `fakenews`: FOX is not the only fake news channel.
 - `invert`: inverts someone.
 - `jail`: Them them to jail!
+- `laid`: The kind of person who does not get laid.
+- `payrespects`: F in chat
 - `pixelate`: pixelates someone.
 - `rip`: RIP
 - `sepia`: sepias someone.